 Perhaps the biggest distinction that can be drawn between the two mattresses is feel.
 In short, if you like the feel of memory foam, then the Bear mattress is the more ideal option.
 The bed uses a slab of graphite-gel memory foam for its top layer, which sort of conforms and contours to your body as you lay down.
 It’s not like traditional memory foam, however, because you don’t get that deep viscous feel as you would on a TempurPedic for example.

 Overall, we describe the bed as having a firmer memory foam feel.
-We think it comes in around a medium-soft on the firmness scale.
+We think it comes in around a medium to medium-firm on the firmness scale.
 At the end of the day, it’s just not quite as firm of a memory foam feel compared to the likes of Cocoon Sealy or Nectar.
 All in all, though, it’s an extremely comfortable mattress.
 It’s one of those beds where you can’t help but let out an audible sigh of relief as you plop down on it after a long day at work.

 As you will find out later in this comparison, the Leesa mattress uses a proprietary foam top layer and has more of a neutral-foam feel as a result.

 In reality, though, the MSRP prices don’t mean much.
 Both companies regularly offer deals and promo codes.
 For example, Bear typically offers $100-$150 off their beds.
 You can check the green discount box on the right hand side of the screen or the company’s website to see what the current promotion is.

 Leesa offers large discounts, as well.
 You can typically expect to receive a 10-15% discount on your mattress purchase.
 We’d recommend you check out our Leesa deals page to see what the current promotion is.